Surprising facts about Easter packaging

 But what are large brands and retailers doing to address these challenges and the negative perception that comes with them?

-Despite the bad press many brands get, here are some figures on how they are trying to address the issue.
+Despite the negative press many brands receive, here are some figures on how they are addressing the issue.

 Well-known chocolate brands

-Thornton’s reduced its Easter packaging by 22% between 2017 and 2018.
-This change is the equivalent of eliminating 73 tonnes of packaging waste.
+Thornton’s reduced its Easter packaging by 22% between 2017 and 2018; this change is equivalent to eliminating 73 tonnes of packaging waste.

-Even as far back as 2012, Nestle became the first major confectioner to introduce 100% recyclable packaging across its entire range.
+In 2012, Nestlé became the first major confectioner to introduce 100% recyclable packaging across its entire range.
 They also took the step of replacing all plastics with FSC-approved cardboard and compostable film.
 These changes resulted in a 30% reduction in packaging – equivalent to 48 tonnes.

-Cadburys, one of the most popular chocolate brands in the UK, also removed more than 6.4 million plastic windows from its eggs (5.4 tonnes worth).
+Cadbury, one of the most popular chocolate brands in the UK, has also removed more than 6.4 million plastic windows from its eggs (equivalent to 5.4 tonnes).
 They have also committed to using 100% sustainably sourced cardboard.

-The makers of favourites, including Dairy Milk, Bourneville, Crunchie and more, have also reduced the amount of plastic casing in small and medium-sized Easter eggs.
-This change saves around 202 tonnes of plastic, the same as approximately 4.8 million PET bottles.
+The makers of favourites, including Dairy Milk, Bourneville, Crunchie, and more, have also reduced the amount of plastic casing in small and medium-sized Easter eggs.
+This change saves around 202 tonnes of plastic, equivalent to approximately 4.8 million PET bottles.

 Large retailers

-Of the large retailers, Waitrose announced it has stopped using plastic trays and removed plastic windows from nearly all of its Easter products, with its overall packaging weight reduced by almost 20%.
-This change saves one tonne of plastic potentially going to landfill.
+Among the large retailers, Waitrose has announced that it has stopped using plastic trays and removed plastic windows from nearly all of its Easter products, resulting in an overall reduction in packaging weight of almost 20%.
+This change saves one ton of plastic from going to landfill.

-Asda also indicated that it reduced 98% of the plastic used in its Extra Special Easter egg range (as much as 16 tonnes) and changed the shape of its eggs to better fit the new cardboard packaging.
+Asda also indicated that it reduced plastic use by 98% in its Extra Special Easter Egg range (equivalent to 16 tonnes) and modified the shape of its eggs to better fit the new cardboard packaging.

 German discounter Aldi has also committed to removing all plastic packaging from its Easter egg range by switching to pulp trays.
 Doing so eliminates 24 million pieces of non-recyclable plastic – equivalent to a staggering 900 tonnes.

-Marks and Spencer, Mars and Sainsbury’s are among the other companies that have changed their Easter egg packaging.
+Marks & Spencer, Mars and Sainsbury’s are among the other companies that have changed their Easter egg packaging.

 Easter recycling guides and advice